Sarah Simpson

 Sarah Simpson (c.
-1711 or 1712 – December 27, 1739) was a widow executed by hanging for the murder of her child in the Province of New Hampshire.
+1711 or 1712 – December 27, 1739) was a widow executed by hanging for the murder of her newborn child in the Province of New Hampshire.
 She was one of the first two people to be executed in the history of the namesake state.
-She was executed with Penelope Kenny, who was also convicted of killing her child.
+She was executed with Penelope Kenny, who was also convicted of killing her newborn child.

 Life

 Sarah Simpson, according to Reverend Jabez Fitch, was born likely in between 1711 or 1712, in the Oyster River Plantation (modern-day Durham, New Hampshire) near the Oyster River.
 Little information is known about her life, though she was said to have worked as an apprentice in Portsmouth.

 Death of child, murder trial and execution

 On August 11, 1739, a dead female newborn was found floating in a well in Portsmouth by Reverend Jabez Fitch.
 Provincial officials suspected the baby belonged to a widowed woman named Sarah Simpson, as she had recently given birth.
 They issued warrants to investigate Simpson.
 During interrogation, Simpson admitted a recent stillbirth but denied that the infant in the well was hers.
 It was alleged that, soon after, she led the officials to a grave where a body of an infant, presumably hers, was buried "four inches underground by the riverside".
 The officials eventually charged Simpson with being the mother of the daughter in the well.

 Researcher Christopher Benedetto cites that the motive behind the crime was stigma surrounding fornication (non-marital sex), and children born out of it.
 Simpson and Penelope Kenny, upon giving birth in August, knew that if they had to survive, they had hide the physical product (children) of their sexual improprieties.